isaaclyman/ttrpg-guide/README.md

 - Vaesen
 - Into the Odd
 - Dragonbane
-- Lamentations if the Flame Princess (controversial, but no doubt influential)
+- Lamentations of the Flame Princess
 - Mothership
 - Black Hack
 - Mausritter